riscv-admin/vector/GAPS.md

 ## GAP: Attached Matrix Facility

-Some modern processors have been augmentend with an *attached matrix facility*.
+Some modern processors have been augmented with an *attached matrix facility*.
 An attached matrix facility executes instructions that are part of the processor instruction stream and, from an architectural perspective, must follow program order.
 An attached matrix facility is also *self-contained* and *orthogonal* to other facilities in the architecture.
 It defines its won set of matrix registers.